vbocan/ipfees/docs/softwarex-manuscript.md

 ### 1.1 Problem Statement

 Intellectual property (IP) practitioners face a persistent challenge in accurately calculating filing, prosecution, and maintenance fees across diverse patent offices globally.
-Each jurisdiction implements unique fee structures with complex dependencies on entity size, claim counts, page numbers, filing types, and temporal factors.
-Current solutions present significant limitations:
+Each jurisdiction implements unique fee structures with complex dependencies on entity size, claim counts, page numbers, filing types, and temporal factors, yet current solutions remain fragmented and inadequate for modern practice needs.

-**Fragmented Tools**: Government patent offices provide jurisdiction-specific calculators (e.g., USPTO fee schedule calculator, EPO fee calculator) that require manual navigation between multiple websites and separate calculations for each jurisdiction [1].
+Government patent offices provide jurisdiction-specific calculators such as the USPTO fee schedule calculator and EPO fee calculator [1], but these require manual navigation between multiple websites and separate calculations for each jurisdiction.
+This fragmentation becomes particularly problematic for practitioners managing international portfolios, where a single patent family may require fee calculations across dozens of jurisdictions.
+The time consumed in switching between different calculator interfaces and re-entering similar data represents a significant inefficiency in IP practice.

-**Limited Commercial Solutions**: Existing IP management software platforms (e.g., CPA Global, Anaqua, PatSnap) primarily focus on docketing and portfolio management, with fee calculation either absent or limited to major jurisdictions.
-These platforms typically hardcode fee structures, requiring software updates for fee schedule changes.
+Commercial IP management software platforms like CPA Global, Anaqua, and PatSnap primarily focus on docketing and portfolio management rather than comprehensive fee calculation.
+When fee calculation capabilities exist, they are typically limited to major jurisdictions and hardcode fee structures directly into the software, requiring vendor updates whenever fee schedules change.
+This creates dependency on vendor responsiveness and limits practitioners' ability to handle emerging jurisdictions or customize calculations for specific scenarios.

-**Manual Processes**: Many practitioners rely on spreadsheets and manual calculations, increasing error risk and consuming billable hours that could be allocated to higher-value legal analysis.

-**Currency Complexity**: International IP portfolios require accurate multi-currency calculations with historical exchange rates for budget planning and invoicing, functionality rarely integrated into existing tools.

-The absence of a unified, extensible, open-source solution creates inefficiencies in IP practice and limits research opportunities in computational law and regulatory automation.
+Many practitioners consequently fall back on spreadsheets and manual calculations, which increases error risk and consumes billable hours that could be allocated to higher-value legal analysis.
+The situation becomes even more complex for international IP portfolios, which require accurate multi-currency calculations with historical exchange rates for budget planning and invoicing—functionality rarely integrated into existing tools.
+The absence of a unified, extensible, open-source solution not only creates inefficiencies in IP practice but also limits research opportunities in computational law and regulatory automation.

 ### 1.2 Innovation and Contribution

-IPFees introduces three primary innovations to IP fee management:

-**DSL-Based Configuration**: Unlike hardcoded fee logic, IPFees implements a custom Domain-Specific Language [7] that allows jurisdiction-specific rules to be expressed in human-readable format.
-This approach separates business logic from software implementation, enabling IP professionals to define and modify fee structures without programming expertise.
+IPFees addresses these challenges through a fundamentally different architectural approach that separates regulatory logic from software implementation.
+Rather than hardcoding fee calculation rules into the application, the system implements a custom Domain-Specific Language (DSL) [7] that allows jurisdiction-specific rules to be expressed in human-readable format.
+This separation enables IP professionals to define and modify fee structures without programming expertise while maintaining the precision and reliability required for financial calculations.
 The DSL supports conditional logic, arithmetic operations, and jurisdiction-specific variables, providing sufficient expressiveness for complex regulatory frameworks while maintaining simplicity for common cases.

-**Jurisdiction-Agnostic Architecture**: The platform's modular design treats each jurisdiction as a configuration entity rather than a code module.
+The platform's modular design treats each jurisdiction as a configuration entity rather than a code module.
 Adding support for new patent offices requires only JSON configuration files and DSL rule definitions, not software modifications.
-This architecture dramatically reduces the barrier to expanding jurisdiction coverage and enables community contributions.
+This architecture dramatically reduces the barrier to expanding jurisdiction coverage and enables community contributions from practitioners worldwide who understand specific jurisdictions better than any central development team could.
+The result is a system that can evolve organically as practitioners add support for new jurisdictions or update existing fee schedules in response to regulatory changes.

-**Computational Law Framework**: IPFees provides a reference implementation for encoding legal rules in executable format.
+Beyond its immediate practical utility, IPFees provides a reference implementation for encoding legal rules in executable format, contributing to the emerging field of computational law.
 The DSL approach ensures transparency, auditability, and version control for regulatory logic—properties essential for legal compliance systems [6].
-The platform demonstrates how computational law principles can be applied to practical legal technology challenges.
+By demonstrating how computational law principles can be applied to a real-world legal technology challenge with measurable benefits, the platform offers a template for similar systems in other regulatory domains.

 ### 1.3 Research and Practical Applications

-**Legal Technology Research**: IPFees offers a testbed for studying automated compliance systems, rule-based AI in legal contexts, and human-computer interaction in specialized professional domains.

-**DSL Development Best Practices**: The project demonstrates pragmatic DSL design for regulatory domains, balancing expressiveness with simplicity and maintainability.
+The open-source nature of IPFees creates opportunities for both research and practical applications that extend beyond immediate fee calculation needs.
+As a testbed for studying automated compliance systems, the platform enables empirical research into how legal professionals interact with DSL-based configuration tools and how effectively domain-specific languages can capture complex regulatory logic.
+The system's transparent architecture allows researchers to analyze the tradeoffs between expressiveness and usability in regulatory DSLs, providing concrete data on what language features practitioners actually use versus what they find confusing or unnecessary.

-**Multi-Currency Financial Systems**: The platform's three-tier exchange rate fallback mechanism (real-time API, historical database, manual override) provides a pattern for reliable financial calculations in distributed systems.

-**Open Science in Legal Technology**: As an MIT-licensed open-source project, IPFees enables reproducible research in IP economics, fee structure analysis, and international patent system studies.
+The platform's three-tier exchange rate fallback mechanism (real-time API, historical database, manual override) demonstrates a pattern for reliable financial calculations in distributed systems that balances accuracy with resilience.
+This approach addresses the practical reality that external API dependencies will occasionally fail, while still providing the most current data when available.
+As an MIT-licensed open-source project, IPFees enables reproducible research in IP economics, fee structure analysis, and international patent system studies—areas where proprietary commercial tools have limited research utility due to their black-box nature.

-**Cross-Domain Applicability**: While developed for IP fees, the architecture extends naturally to other regulatory compliance domains including customs duties, tax calculations, and multi-jurisdiction licensing fees.
+While developed specifically for IP fees, the architecture extends naturally to other regulatory compliance domains.
+Any system requiring complex, jurisdiction-specific rule evaluation with frequent regulatory updates could benefit from a similar DSL-based approach.
+Examples include customs duty calculations based on product classifications and origin rules, multi-jurisdiction tax compliance systems, and professional licensing fee structures across different states or countries.
+The principles demonstrated here—separation of regulatory logic from software implementation, human-readable rule encoding, and version-controlled compliance specifications—apply broadly across regulatory technology domains.

 ### 1.4 Related Work and Research Gap

 DSL applications in legal domains have matured significantly, yet multi-jurisdiction fee calculation remains unexplored.

-**Legal Contract DSLs**: Domain-specific languages for legal contracts have explored declarative syntax for obligations and temporal constraints, but typically focus on execution semantics rather than financial computations.
-Monetary aspects in legal contexts require specialized treatment with arithmetic precision and multi-currency support.

-**Regulatory Compliance**: LegalRuleML [10] offers XML-based legal rule specifications with ontology-based compliance reasoning.
-These systems emphasize binary compliance checking (compliant/non-compliant) with minimal arithmetic support.
-Catala [11], a DSL for tax law, demonstrates sophisticated financial calculations but targets single-jurisdiction applications and requires formal methods expertise.
+Domain-specific languages for legal contracts have explored declarative syntax for obligations and temporal constraints, but typically focus on execution semantics rather than financial computations.
+Monetary aspects in legal contexts require specialized treatment with arithmetic precision and multi-currency support that general-purpose legal DSLs have not prioritized.
+LegalRuleML [10] offers XML-based legal rule specifications with ontology-based compliance reasoning, but these systems emphasize binary compliance checking (compliant/non-compliant) with minimal arithmetic support.
+Catala [11], a DSL for tax law, demonstrates sophisticated financial calculations but targets single-jurisdiction applications and requires formal methods expertise that makes it less accessible to legal practitioners.

-**Existing Fee Calculators**: Patent offices (USPTO [1], EPO [3], JPO [8], WIPO [2]) provide web calculators with proprietary logic, lacking API access and multi-jurisdiction support.
-Commercial platforms (CPA Global, Anaqua) hardcode fee calculations in closed codebases requiring vendor patches for updates.
+Patent offices themselves provide web calculators with proprietary logic.
+The USPTO [1], EPO [3], JPO [8], and WIPO [2] all maintain tools for their respective jurisdictions, but these lack API access and multi-jurisdiction support.
+Commercial platforms like CPA Global and Anaqua hardcode fee calculations in closed codebases requiring vendor patches for updates, creating dependency on vendor responsiveness when fee schedules change.

-**Research Gap**: To the best of our knowledge, a systematic search of academic databases (ACM, IEEE, Springer, Web of Science) and GitHub reveals **a gap in DSL frameworks for multi-jurisdiction regulatory fee calculations with combined temporal logic, multi-currency support, and arithmetic expressiveness**.
-Open-source alternatives are limited to single-jurisdiction calculators (e.g., InPatent [4] for India only) with minimal functionality.
-Table 1 illustrates the positioning of IPFees in this underserved domain.
-Comprehensive literature review available in supplementary materials.
+To the best of our knowledge, a systematic search of academic databases (ACM, IEEE, Springer, Web of Science) and GitHub reveals a gap in DSL frameworks for multi-jurisdiction regulatory fee calculations that combine temporal logic, multi-currency support, and arithmetic expressiveness.
+Open-source alternatives are limited to single-jurisdiction calculators such as InPatent [4] for India with minimal functionality.
+Table 1 in the supplementary materials illustrates the positioning of IPFees in this underserved domain, with comprehensive literature review available in the supplementary documentation.

 ---